New England School

 August 29 - September 1, 2016, Waterville Valley, New Hampshire

 The New England

-Institute of Addiction Studies is pleased to announce the 23nd Annual New
+Institute of Addiction Studies is pleased to announce that the 24th Annual New

 This four-day event

 gives addiction professionals the opportunity to combine in-depth study of an

 area of special interest with the opportunity to learn in a wilderness setting.

 The program includes advanced clinical and administrative skilled-based